-The University reserves the right to deny derferments to students with delinquent balances.
+The University reserves the right to deny deferments to students with delinquent balances.

 Congressman C.W.
 “Bill” Young Veteran Tuition Waiver

 Honorably discharged veterans of the United States Armed Forces, the United States Reserve Forces, or the National Guard who physically reside in Florida while enrolled in the institution are eligible for a waiver of out-of-state fees.
 The veteran must present to the University a copy of the Department of Defense Form 214 (DD-214) and documentation as proof that the veteran physically resides in Florida.
 Application is required at the beginning of each academic year.
 Submit the Veteran Out of State Waiver application online through MyUWF.
 Dependents using VA education benefits will need to submit the Veteran Dependent Out of State Waiver application online through MyUWF.

 Active Duty Military Waiver

 Active duty members of the United States Armed Forces residing or stationed outside of the state is eligible for a waiver of out-of-state fees.
 The student must submit a copy of their military ID card and current orders with the completed waiver application.
-Submit the completed Active Duty Out of State Waiver to the Military & Veterans Resource Center.
+Submit the Active Duty Military Waiver application online through MyUWF.

 Military Honor Waiver

 Recipients of the Purple Heart or other combat decoration superior in precedence may receive a tuition and fees waiver.
 The student must be enrolled in an undergraduate program of study leading to a degree or certificate.
 The waiver is applicable for 110 percent of the number of required credit hours of the degree or certificate program for which the student is enrolled.
 The student must submit a copy of the Department of Defense form 214 (DD-214) as documentation that the student received the Purple Heart or other combat decoration superior in precedence.
 The student must have been a resident of Florida at the time of the award or currently reside in Florida whose home of record at the time of the award was in another state.
-Submit the completed Military Honor Waiver to the Cashier's Office.
+Submit the Military Honor Waiver application online through MyUWF.